haoud/silicium/README.md

 > [!IMPORTANT]
 > Silicium is a work in progress and is not ready for production use.

-Silicium is a *micro-kernel* written in Rust.
+Silicium is a *kernel* written in Rust.
 It try to be a fast, portable kernel with a modern design.
 Its main goals are:
- - **Being portable**: Silicium is designed to be able to run on many architectures, by including the smallest amount of architecture-specific code as possible in the kernel without sacrificing performance.
+ - **Being portable**: Silicium is designed to be able to run on many architectures, by including good abstractions since the beginning of the project.
- - **Being (relatively) fast**: Silicium is designed to be fast.
-Micro-kernels are known to be slower than monolithic kernels, but Silicium try to mitigate this by being scalable and using modern techniques.
+ - **Being fast**: Silicium is designed to be fast, efficient and scalable.
+It should be able to run on low-end hardware as well as on high-end hardware and to take advantage of modern hardware features and design.
  - **Being ABI-agnostic**, meaning that it should be able to run, in theory, any program written for Linux, Windows or MacOS by using a server that will translate foreign ABIs to Silicium's ABI.
  - **Being secure**: Silicium is designed to be secure by default.
 It should be able to run untrusted code without any risk of compromising the system.
  - **Being educational**.
 Silicium is designed to be a learning experience for me and for others.
 It should be easy to understand and to contribute to, and well documented